Silaspace/PiPad/README.md

 from io import BytesIO
 import PIL.ImageOps
 ```
  - Here pytesseract is imported which is what is used for converting handwriting to text.
-We Have been experimenting with different ways to use AI to read handwriting and we have tried creating a neural network ouserselves.
+We have been experimenting with different ways to use AI to read handwriting and we have tried creating a neural network ouserselves.
 However, we found that the most effecient and effective way was using pytesseract as it saved us time to focus on other crucial parts of code that needed construction or completion.
 ```
 #resourcepath = "Z:\PiPad-main\PiPad-main\\resources"
 #csspath = "Z:\PiPad-main\PiPad-main\styles.css"